conduktor/conduktor-docs/docs/testing/features/building-tests/tasks/http-task.md

 It also gives you a chance to preview the response data, which is useful when adding checks.&#x20;

-It will demonstrate the structure of any response data, and give an indication on the status code, response time and response size.
+It will demonstrate the structure of any response data, and give an indication on the status code, response time, and response size.

 ![](<../../../assets/image (39).png>)